National Register Listings in

 Over the years, Champaign County has become known for its educational institutions.
 In 1867, the University of Illinois was founded in Urbana, which quickly became a leading research institution.
 The university's presence has greatly influenced the county, attracting scholars, businesses, and cultural activities.
 Today, Champaign County remains a vibrant and prosperous area, with a strong emphasis on education, agriculture, and innovation.

-This timeline provides a concise overview of the key events in the history of Champaign County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Champaign County, Illinois.

 • 1833: Champaign County is established